reowst/sdk/README.md

 Typically, Network Next is used for latency sensitive applications like multiplayer games.

-Network Next is production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day.
+Network Next is production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day!

 ## Building Network Next